CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    - Region where it is deployed
    - Compute: Number of vCores

-   Make sure to copy the **External Endpoint with port number** and save it in a notepad for later use in the task.
+   Make sure you copy the **External Endpoint with port number** and save it in a notepad for use later in the task.

    ![](./media/ads-sqlmi-overview.png "ADS")